nvbn/nvbn.github.io/_posts/2015-01-25-docker-nginx.md

 ---
 layout:     post
-title:      Serving static using the nginx with the docker
+title:      Serving static using nginx with docker
 date:       2015-01-25 03:35:00
 keywords:   docker, nginx
 ---

-Imagine common situation when we have a container with a web application and a container with the nginx, and we want to serve the web app static using nginx.
+Imagine common situation when we have a container with a web application and a container with nginx, and we want to serve the web app static using nginx.
 Sounds very simple but actually it isn't.

 Before I start, source code of the simple web application which I want to run inside a container: